 Formula 1 teams can sign a driver(s) at any point of a season.
 However each team needs to have 2 drivers signed before day 72, 18.00 CET in the previous season.
 If a team doesn't have the required 2 drivers signed at this point then the team will be disqualified from the Formula 1 Series.

-The commissioner can allow for drivers to race for their team without payment in some situations, for example, drivers who drop out of the Top 100 or 200 rankings whilst driving for the one team.
+The F1 Commissioner may allow drivers to race for their team without payment in some situations.
+For example, drivers who drop out of the Top 100 or 200 rankings whilst driving for the one team.

 4 Team Finances

 Team finances are the most important part of team management.
 Practically, money is everything.
 Driver contracts, sponsors, car development budget, facilities, employee salaries and so on.

 The total income of the team is expected to be between 20 and 50 million.